colinabarry/game480-obsidian/1. Ideas/Machination/Pre-Concept/Colin's Vision.md

 As the machine nears completion, you start to notice more unusual things.
 The components you need are increasingly strange, even sinister.
 You realize that you've still never seen your wife, [[Colin's Vision#^every-night|only the outside of the house]] and what you've said to her.
 Still, you try not to think too hard about it and focus on the greater goal.
 The thought lingers in the back of your mind - *what is actually going on here?*

 Finally, you get your hands on the last component needed for the machine.
 It is almost time.
 You go home for the night as usual, but this time you finally get to see the inside.
 There is nobody there, nobody at all.
-You begin talking to your wife as if everything is normal anyway, and that lingering thought overwhelms you. *What is going on??*
+The protagonist begins talking to your wife as if everything is normal anyway, and that lingering thought overwhelms you. *What is going on??*

 The next day arrives and it is time to power on the machine.
 You hesitate, now apprehensive as to its purpose, but you proceed to turn it on anyway.
 Nothing happens.
 A few seconds pass.
 Then, a thunderous **BOOM** shatters the stillness in an instant, and the ground begins to rumble.
 The machine's complex mechanisms churn and shudder, and the sky grows dark.
 Cracks appear in the dirt, centered around the machine as it almost seems to hover over what is quickly becoming a sinkhole.
 An eerie red glow spills out from the earth as the machine rises into the air, over your head.
 It spins with ever-increasing vigor before a massive pillar of blood engulfs the machine from below and you cover your eyes with your arms, barely able to move from the spectacle of it all.